 SOS Health Foundation is working to assist in Closing the Gap in health outcomes for people in remote indigenous communities by:

-- Increasing availability and access to physiotherapy services.
+- Increasing availability and access to physiotherapy and podiatry services.

 - Promoting meaningful partnerships with health service organisations to improve health outcomes for the Yolgnu people.

 "I was honoured to volunteer in NE Arnhem Land and meet some of the most beautiful aboriginal people who still live in this vibrant country."